Tree planting day at Lake Minnewasta - Saturday, Sept. 21/2024 - Volunteers needed!

-Trail update - Spring 2024
+Trail update - July 2024

 The Trans Canada trail running through the RM of Stanley has several sections that are on gravel roads.
 An option to enjoy the outdoors (while the trails are drying) is to head out for a bike ride on the gravel road sections of the Trans Canada trail.
 This map can get you started and there are signs along the way.
 Staying off of the single track sections of trail will give them a chance to dry out.
 The sooner they dry, the sooner everyone can enjoy them.
 If you are on the single track sections and find yourself sliding or leaving deep imprints, then it is too wet to proceed.
 Please do not travel adjacent to the trail attempting to avoid the wet conditions.